Morena 6 support resources

 twainSource().setFrame(0,0,20.99, 29.70);

-You can try SupportedSizes capability.
-SupportedSizes is a capability intended for Twain sources, which support fixed sized scanning areas.
+You can try the SupportedSizes capability.
+SupportedSizes is a capability intended for Twain sources that support fixed-size scanning areas.
 You need to choose only one value during negotiation with the Twain source.
 You can ask for supported sizes:

 twainSource.getSupportedSupportedSizes()